YaronL16/Hafifon/12.Kubernetes/README.md

 **Securing cluster nodes**
   - What is PodSecurityPolicy?
-  - read about openshift SCC
+  - Read about openshift SCC
   - Managing pod’s computational resources:
   - how can you limit the pod’s resources (requests, limits ,QOS etc)
   - How does the cpu request affect the system?